CLOVI-IO/CryptoTraderAI/README.md

 Before you begin, ensure you have met the following requirements:

-- You have a [TradingView](https://www.tradingview.com/gopro/?share_your_love=sperreault) account with a PRO, PRO+ or PREMIUM subscription to receive alert signal (GET endpoint /webhook)
+- You need a [TradingView](https://www.tradingview.com/gopro/?share_your_love=sperreault) account with a PRO, PRO+ or PREMIUM subscription to receive alert signal (GET endpoint /webhook)

+- You need a [Crypto.com Exchange](https://crypto.com/exch/ht94engn7h) Account

 ## Installation